How to clean your mountain bike - our top tips for keeping your bike spotless

 In the summer, this process can be pared down to a simple rinse with a more irregular chain cleaning cycle, depending on how filthy it gets.

 Cleaning your bike is important for several reasons.
 The most obvious is that it keeps your bike looking great.
 But there are also performance implications; a clean bike weighs less and will be faster as everything should be clear of resistance-causing dirt.
-A bike cleaning session also makes for the absolute best time to check over your bike for any damage, wear and tear as a crack can spell the end of your frame, or even cause injury later down the line.
+A bike cleaning session also makes for the absolute best time to check over your bike for any damage, wear and tear as a crack can spell the end of your frame, or even cause injury later.
 And lastly, the post-ride-clean is also an opportunity to lubricate all of the bits that require it.

-Prepare yourself, your bike, and a small cleaning station
+Prepare your bike and cleaning station

-While you can reduce this kit down a little further, this is the minimum required for a well-cleaned bike.
+While you can reduce this kit a little further, this is the minimum required for a well-cleaned bike.
 Alternatively, you can take this one step further and choose after-care products like Muc-Off’s Silicone Shine and Kingud’s Renovate and Protect to protect your bike for your next ride after you've cleaned all the dirt off.
 Products like this and fancy after-market ceramic coatings will stop mud from sticking, making your next clean even easier.

 Step one - Initial rinse and chain clean

 Investing in a chain cleaning tool is a worthy way to spend a bit of cash as it does a better job of scrubbing your chain faster than anything else and with less mess.
-Simply drop in a bit of degreaser, clip the cleaner on, and backwards crank the bike.
+Drop in a bit of degreaser, clip the cleaner on, and backwards crank the bike.
 This doesn’t replace a deep clean and degrease but it’ll keep the chain cleaner with less effort.

 Step two - Get scrubbing